ScriptTactics/Discord-ChatGPT/readme.md

-# Game-News
+# Discord-ChatGPT
-This Discord Bot will subscribe to any steam news feed that you want updates and information on using the SteamWebAPI
+This Discord Bot will allow you to interface with the ChatGPT AI.

 ## Installation